Corporate Governance

 By sharing our voices, manufacturers play a vital role in advocating for the ability of all Americans to create a more prosperous future for themselves and their families.

-We encourage you to share with us your thoughts on why lawmakers should help support and drive a corporate governance agenda for the future.
+We encourage you to share with us your thoughts on why policymakers should help support a capital formation and corporate governance agenda for the future.
 In doing so, you’re helping to equip the NAM with our most powerful advocacy tool: the manufacturing voice.